-Note that we don't need to modify the original tangles or 4 dimensional cobordisms between them; these are still just oriented.
+Note that for now we don't want to modify the original tangles or 4 dimensional cobordisms between them; these are still just oriented.
 Disorientations only appear on the (abstract) cobordisms appearing as differentials.

 Disorientations

 We'll replace the unoriented cobordism category previously used with a category of 'disoriented cobordisms'.